omarespejel/starknet-signing-tutorial/README.md

 If you’ve used Ethereum’s secp256k1 curve, you’ll notice that signing and verifying are conceptually similar—only the curve and hashing function differ.

-### Advanced: EIP-712 Typed Data and On-Chain Verification
+### `signAndVerifyAdvanced.ts`

 Sometimes you need to sign structured data—for instance, a game might want to verify that a user purchased certain items, or a DApp might require multiple typed fields.
 Starknet provides an EIP-712-like system for typed data, which you can sign off-chain and optionally verify on-chain.

-Here’s a script that:
+Demonstrates:

-1. Connects to the local devnet.
+* Connecting to a local devnet.
-2. Uses a real devnet account (with an address and private key).
+* Using a real devnet account.
-3. Creates an EIP-712 style typedData object.
-4. Naively hashes that data with starknetKeccak(JSON.stringify(typedData)) and signs it (just for demonstration).
-5. Verifies the signature off-chain using the uncompressed public key.
-6. Calls the account’s isValidSignature method on-chain—this typically requires the signature array to include its length (a common source of errors).
+* Crafting EIP-712-style typed data.
+* Signing it, verifying off-chain, and verifying on-chain via the account’s isValidSignature method.

 > Warning: In a production dApp, you should rely on official typed-data hashing (e.g., `account.signMessage(typedData)`), which ensures the on-chain contract recognizes the signature.

 ```ts
 // signAndVerifyAdvanced.ts
 import {
   ec,
   hash,